Share this guide:

 What are short term loans?

-Short term loans are repaid over a maximum of one year – a repayment term much shorter than for other loans.
+Short term loans are repaid over a maximum of one year – a repayment term much shorter than for traditional personal loans.
 Generally, they can offer relief when unexpected or unavoidable expenditures come up, like something going bust in your car.
-They’re a short-term solution only - they should not be used as a long-term plan for borrowing money.
-Because they’re shorter, you tend to get much higher interest rates, so even cheap short term loans will cost you.
+They're a short-term solution only - they should not be used as a long-term plan for borrowing money.
+Because they're shorter, you tend to get much higher interest rates, so even cheap short term loans will cost you.

 How much do short-term loans cost?

 As we mentioned, short term loans carry a hefty APR, which is how much interest you would pay over a year.
-Loan companies earn their money from interest (we’re not given it for free!).
-With long term loans, lenders are guaranteed to get a consistent monthly sum for an extended period, with the longest loan term generally being up to 35 years.
-That’s a lot of monthly interest.
+Loan companies earn their money from interest (we're not given it for free!).
+With longer term loans, lenders are guaranteed to get a consistent monthly sum for an extended period, with the longest loan term generally being up to 35 years.
+That's a lot of monthly interest.